privacytrustlab/bias_in_FL/README.md

 ## Dependencies

-Our implementation of Federated Learning is based on the [FedML library](https://github.com/FedML-AI/FedML) and we use the ML tasks provided by forlfork table.
+Our implementation of federated learning is based on the [FedML library](https://github.com/FedML-AI/FedML), and we use the machine learning tasks provided by [forlfork table]().

-and we tested our code based on the tested on `Python 3.8.13` and `cuda 11.4`.
+We tested our code on `Python 3.8.13` and `cuda 11.4`.
 The essential environments are listed in the `environment.yml` file.
 Run the following command to create the conda environment:

 ```
 conda env create -f environment.yml